-From this standpoint, the present paper attempts to construct a measure of "true" aggregate technical change for the Japanese economy during the years 1973-1998, controlling for increasing returns, imperfect competition, cyclical utilization of capital and labor, and reallocation effects.
-In particular, we first estimate technical change at a disaggregated (54 industry) level, allowing for non-constant returns to scale and variations in the utilization of capital and labor.
+and labor, and reallocation effects.
+In particular, we first estimate technical change at a disaggregated (54-industry) level, allowing for non-constant returns to scale and variations in the utilization of capital and labor.
 We then aggregate sectoral technical change into an economy-wide index in an appropriate manner.
 By doing so, we hope to assess the plausibility of the productivity slowdown hypothesis for the decade-long Japanese slowdown.

-Our method for constructing aggregate technical change primarily draws on Basu, Fernald, and Kimball (2002), who in turn build on their own previous studies such as Basu and Kimball (1997) and Basu and Fernald (1997; 2002).
+Our method for constructing aggregate technical change primarily draws on Basu, Fernald, and Kimball (2002), who in turn build on their own previous studies such as Basu and Kimball (1997) and Basu and Fernald (1997, 2002).
 Basu and Kimball (1997) propose simple model-based proxies for unobserved fluctuations in the utilization of capital and labor.
-In correcting for cyclical utilization, we follow their basic insight that firms will push on each utilization margin - hours of workers, labor effort, and hours of capital - so as to equalize the cost of using each margin, and hence an observed margin of adjustment can be used as a proxy for other unobserved margins.
-Basu and Fernald (1997; 2002) emphasize the importance of reallocations in cyclical productivity.
+In correcting for cyclical utilization, we follow their basic insight that firms will push on each utilization margin-hours of workers, labor effort, and workweek of capital-to equalize the cost of using each margin, and hence an observed margin of adjustment can be used as a proxy for other unobserved margins.
+Basu and Fernald (1997, 2002) emphasize the importance of reallocations in cyclical productivity.
 Following their framework, we consider how shifts in the composition of input growth across industries with different returns to scale create a wedge between measured productivity and true technology in the Japanese economy.